From the SuperTopo thread: Daisy Death revisited

 Clove, not overhand.

-Russ, yeah, make em clove size loop only, it's gotta be the simplest way, eh?
+Russ, yeah, make em clove size loop only, it's gotta be the simplest

 Re: Daisy Death revisited